Please note: a valid prescription is required for all prescription medication.

 Dosage and Usage

-- Use only the prescribed tablet strength that matches your dog’s weight range.
+- Use the tablet strength that best matches the dog’s calculated dose.

 Strengths and Forms